IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/07_Configuring ASP.NET MVC example.md

 ### <a id="_Requirements"></a> Requirements

-To complete the procedure, you need the an ASP.NET MVC Project with the following:
+To complete the procedure, you need an ASP.NET MVC Project with the following:

 -   The required Ignite UI JavaScript and CSS files
 -   The Infragistics.Web.Mvc.dll assembly referenced

 ### <a id="_Requirements_Overview"></a> Overview

-This topic takes you step-by-step toward creating a model, view and controller.
+This topic takes you step-by-step toward creating a Model, View and Controller.

-1. Creating a Order class
+1. Creating the `Order` class
-2. Creating the Controller and View
+2. Creating the Controller and the View

 ### <a id="_Steps"></a>Steps

-​<a id="_create_order_class"></a>Create a Order class
+​<a id="_create_order_class"></a>Create an `Order` class

-1. Add a Order class
+1. Add the `Order` class

-	Add a Order class to your Models folder.
+	Add the `Order` class to your `Models` folder.

 2. Create class members

-	Open the Order.cs file and add the following members to the class:
+	Open the `Order.cs` file and add the following members to the class:

 	**In C#:**